Last Updated: October 5, 2024

 United States of America

-💰 Compare Muggsy Bogues' Net Worth
+1. What Is Muggsy Bogues' Net Worth And Career Earnings?

-What is Muggsy Bogues' Net Worth and Career Earnings?
+What Is Muggsy Bogues' Net Worth and Career Earnings?

 Muggsy Bogues is a retired American basketball player, most well known as being "the shortest guy" in the NBA.
 Muggsy Bogues has a net worth of $14 million.
 Bogues was the shortest player to ever play in the NBA, measuring at 5 ft 3 in.
 By comparison, the average height of an NBA player is 6 ft 7 in.